oscar-system/Polymake.jl/README.md

   *  `pm_perl_PropertyValue` (containers opaque to Julia)
 <!-- *  `pm_perl_OptionSet` -->

-If an object passed to `Polymake.jl` function is of a different type the software will try its best to convert it to such.
-However, if the conversion doesn't work the `ArgumentError` will be thrown:
+If an object passed to `Polymake.jl` function is of a different type the software will try its best to convert it to a known one.
+However, if the conversion doesn't work an `ArgumentError` will be thrown:
 ```julia
 ERROR: ArgumentError: Unrecognized argument type: SomeType.
 You need to convert to polymake compatible type first.